leelening/Computer-Science-Books/README.md

 This repo contains a collection of books of interest relating to programming.
 Here is the table of content:
 - General
-  - The Art of Computer Programming (计算机程序设计艺术)
+  - The Art of Computer Programming (计算机程序设计艺术) | Rating: 4.8/5.0
     - [Finite Semifields and Projective Planes](https://github.com/leelening/Computer-Science-Books/blob/main/General/The%20Art%20of%20Computer%20Programming%20(%E8%AE%A1%E7%AE%97%E6%9C%BA%E7%A8%8B%E5%BA%8F%E8%AE%BE%E8%AE%A1%E8%89%BA%E6%9C%AF)/Finite%20Semifields%20and%20Projective%20Planes.pdf)
     - [The Art of Computer Programming (Volume 1 Fundamental Algorithms)](https://github.com/leelening/Computer-Science-Books/blob/main/General/The%20Art%20of%20Computer%20Programming%20(%E8%AE%A1%E7%AE%97%E6%9C%BA%E7%A8%8B%E5%BA%8F%E8%AE%BE%E8%AE%A1%E8%89%BA%E6%9C%AF)/The%20Art%20of%20Computer%20Programming%20(Volume%201%20Fundamental%20Algorithms).pdf)
     - [The Art of Computer Programming (Volume 2 Seminumerical Algorithms)](https://github.com/leelening/Computer-Science-Books/blob/main/General/The%20Art%20of%20Computer%20Programming%20(%E8%AE%A1%E7%AE%97%E6%9C%BA%E7%A8%8B%E5%BA%8F%E8%AE%BE%E8%AE%A1%E8%89%BA%E6%9C%AF)/The%20Art%20of%20Computer%20Programming%20(Volume%202%20Seminumerical%20Algorithms).pdf)